What Is The Thrift Savings Plan?

 - Rule #2: Rule #1 trumps everything else!

-- Rule #3: Utilize the S&P 500 20 Month EMA method when the Shiller PE Ratio is ABOVE 15.
+- Rule #3: Utilize the S&P 500 established EMA method when the Shiller PE Ratio is ABOVE 15.

 Whew!
 There you have it.
-This is how you successfully manage your TSP.
+This is how to invest in the TSP successfully.

 I know this requires an active approach in your TSP and far exceeds making a one time decision when you first join the government or military then forgetting about it.
 I will tell you however that it is WELL WORTH the 10 minutes a month.
 If you still need further convincing take a look at how this system actually maximizes your investment in the Thrift Savings Plan.

-If you want to make it easy on yourself, you can subscribe to my monthly newsletter where I monitor these indicators and give you the results.
+If you want to make it easy on yourself, you can sign up to my monthly newsletter where I monitor these indicators and give you the results.

 Here’s to our Wealth!